 With VCOM, the Mary Black Foundation, and the City all firmly committed to being a big part of the future of the Northside, Barnet continued convening informal discussions of stakeholders, including several community institutions with an ongoing vested interest in the area: Wofford College, Spartanburg Regional Healthcare System, Spartanburg School District 7 and the Spartanburg County Foundation.

-Several of those, with support from a number of local philanthropists, formed the Northside Development Corp., a not-for-profit charitable organization whose purpose is to acquire vacant, foreclosed, or distressed properties in the area.
+Several of those, with support from a number of local philanthropists, formed the Northside Development Group, a not-for-profit charitable organization whose purpose is to acquire vacant, foreclosed, or distressed properties in the area.
 These acquisitions, which will complement the City’s acquisitions through the federally-funded Neighborhood Stabilization Program, will go a long way toward enabling cost-effective additions of new housing and other amenities in the area.

 Admittedly, many challenges await.
 There will be setbacks and delays.
 But the foundation is in place.
 And a future few imagined just a few years ago is in sight.